Skip to main content

 Interest.
 Calculated from the original due date of the return.
 IRS interest rates are published quarterly and compound daily.
 The longer ago the tax year in question, the more interest you owe.

 The total.
-Average assessment per examined return is approximately $17,700.
+Average assessment per examined return is approximately $17,726 (TIGTA 2021-30-042, based on FY 2016–2018 employment-tax workstream data).
 But that's an average.
 If you've been underpaying for multiple years, each year gets examined independently.
 Watson's reclassification applied to multiple tax years.

 How to prepare before the IRS asks